These Low Carb Burger Lettuce Wraps are made with double-stacked patties sandwiched between layers of cheddar cheese and special sauce!

 - Garlic powder – onion powder or garlic salt can also work.

-- Paprika – use chili powder, cayenne powder or crushed chili flakes in place of paprika.
+- Paprika – use chili powder, cayenne powder or crushed chili flakes instead.

-This recipe calls for Boston lettuce leaves for these lettuce wraps.
+This recipe calls for Boston lettuce.
 Boston lettuce leaves, also known as Bibb leaves, are a highly nutritious option.
-They have a higher folate, iron and potassium count than other lettuce options and are super malleable!
+They have a higher folate, iron and potassium count than other lettuce and are super malleable!

-Iceberg lettuce is another popular option for lettuce wraps.
-Though they do not have as high of a nutrient count as Boston leaves, they add a great texture to your dish.
-Iceberg lettuce has a high water content making it more crunchy and solid than other options.
-Because of their sturdy structure, they're also least likely to get soggy.
+If you can’t find any Boston lettuce, iceberg lettuce is another popular option for lettuce wraps.
+It doesn’t have as high of a nutrient count as Boston lettuce, but it still adds a great texture to your dish.
+It also has a high water content, which makes it crunchier than other options.
+Because of the leaves’ sturdy structure, they're also least likely to get soggy.

-If you're looking for an option that's the perfect middle ground of the above options, use romaine lettuce!
-Romaine lettuce is a longer leaf than the other options but it provides similar nutrients to Boston lettuce while giving a similar crunch to iceberg lettuce.
+If you're looking for a lettuce that's the perfect middle ground between nutritious and crunchy, use romaine lettuce!
+It has lots of nutrients like Boston lettuce with the crunch of iceberg lettuce.
 If you're using romaine lettuce, fold over the excess leaf while eating for a true burger experience.

 Storing and reheating